deepmindru-afk/trident/docs/Reference/Host-Configuration/API-Reference/Health.md

 ### `checks` (optional)

-Scripts to be run before Trident commits an updated target OS as 'provisioned'.
-If any of the scripts fail, commit will not be completed and rollback will be triggered.
+Scripts to be run before Trident commits a serviced target OS as 'provisioned'.
+If any of the scripts fail, commit will not be completed and, for A/B update, a rollback will be triggered.

-These scripts only run for updates, not installs.
+These scripts run for installs and A/B updates.
 If runOn is specified for anything other than an update type, the script will be ignored.

 These scripts are run in the target OS.
 The `$TARGET_ROOT` variable will be set to '/' for consistency with postProvision scripts.